In 1986, she told David Letterman about meeting the president.

-Her parents sent her to Vassar College, where a woman scientist named Maria Mitchell had been the first person appointed to the faculty.
+Her parents sent her to Vassar College, where a scientist named Maria Mitchell had been the first person appointed to the faculty.
 Grace graduated Phi Beta Kappa in 1928 with a bachelor’s degree in mathematics.
 In 1930, she earned a master’s in mathematics from Yale, the first woman to do so.
-Four years later, she got her Ph.D. in mathematics from Yale, one of only 396 American women awarded a math doctorate between 1930 and 1934.
+Four years later, she got her Ph.D. in mathematics from Yale.

 She married another academic, Vincent Hopper, and taught math at Vassar.
-By 1940 she was bored with the classroom and took a sabbatical to study at NYU with Richard Courant, an applied mathematician who had escaped Nazi Germany.
+By 1940, bored with the classroom, she took a sabbatical to study at NYU with Richard Courant, an applied mathematician who had escaped Nazi Germany.
 They worked on partial differential equations, the mathematical foundation for aerodynamics, hydrodynamics, electrical engineering and quantum mechanics.

 When the United States entered World War II, Grace Hopper’s husband, brother, cousins and many friends joined the military.
 She wanted to contribute, too.
-She wanted something more than her job, which wasn’t challenging, and her marriage, which had failed.
+She wanted something more than her job, which didn’t challenge her, and her marriage, which had failed.

-She divorced her husband, left her tenure-track professorship at Vassar and joined the Naval Reserves in the WAVES (Women Accepted for Volunteer Emergency Service).
-She had to get waivers because she was too small (105 lbs.) and, at 38, two years too old.
+Grace divorced her husband, left her tenure-track professorship at Vassar and joined the Naval Reserves in the WAVES (Women Accepted for Volunteer Emergency Service).
+She had to get waivers because of her size (105 lbs.) and, at 38, two years too old.
 She graduated first in her class at boot camp – the U.S. Naval Reserve Midshipmen’s School at Smith College in Northampton, Mass.

 While she was in Northampton, a huge machine called the Automatic Sequence Controlled Calculator had been shipped to Harvard from an IBM laboratory in Endicott, N.Y.
 Howard Aiken, now a lieutenant commander in the Navy, had come up with the idea for a mechanical arithmetic machine that could speed the hand calculations required for his thesis on the propagation of radio waves.

-IBM had spent eight years and $250,000 for the thing, which was 51 feet long, 8 feet long and 8 feet deep.
+IBM had spent eight years and $250,000 for the thing, which measured 51 feet long, 8 feet long and 8 feet deep.
 Today, its computing power could be stored in a tiny corner of a microchip.
-It was operated by Harvard under a contract with the U.S. Navy Bureau of Ships and called the Mark I — the first computer in the U.S.
+Harvard operated it under a contract with the U.S. Navy Bureau of Ships and named it the Mark I — the first computer in the U.S.